sagi-z/CanvasCV/doxygen_in/tut_msgbox.md

 @section msgbox_s3 A non modal MsgBox

-Remeber thah the MsgBox is a "one shot user pressed and widget died" kind of widget.
-Here we're recreating the MsgBox each time it dies, but with callbacks.
+Remeber that the MsgBox is a "one shot user pressed and widget died" kind of widget.
+Here we're recreating the *MsgBox* each time it dies, but with callbacks.

-If you wan to see code also using the MsgBox without callback (polling) then see @ref example_msgbox.cpp.
+If you wan to see code also using the *MsgBox* without callback (polling) then see @ref example_msgbox.cpp.

 Here we'll be working with callbacks.
 The callback is called when the user presses a button.

-After the callback is called the MsgBox will be destroyed automatically by the framework.
+After the callback is called the *MsgBox* will be destroyed automatically by the framework.

-In our callback we'll immediatly create a new MsgBox with the same callback, just changing the message.
+In our callback we'll immediatly create a new *MsgBox* with the same callback, just changing the message.

-Add these lines to the 'main loop reminder code' above, after creating the namedWindow():
+Add these lines to the 'main loop reminder code' above, after creating the *namedWindow()*:
 ~~~~~~~{.cpp}
 using namespace canvascv;
     //...